 SEB accepts responsibility for the information contained in this Prospectus and declares that, to the best of its knowledge, the information contained in this Prospectus in accordance with the facts and the Prospectus makes no omission likely to affect its import.
-The Board of Directors of SEB is, to the extent provided by law, responsible for the information contained in this Prospectus and declares that, to the best of its knowledge, the information contained in the Prospectus and declares that, to the best of its knowledge, the information contained in this Prospectus and declares that, to the best of its knowledge, the information contained in the Prospectus is in accordance with the facts and the Prospectus makes no omission likely to affect its import.
+The Board of Directors of SEB is, to the extent provided by law, responsible for the information contained in this Prospectus and declares that, to the best of its knowledge, the information contained in this Prospectus is in accordance with the facts and the Prospectus makes no omission likely to affect its import.
 The Dealers and the Arranger have not verified the content in this document and are thus not responsible for the information presented in the Prospectus.